Rus268/COSC2658-GP-CodeCracking/README.md

 The maximum score for the whole project is 35.
 If you get more than 35 (due to a high contribution score), the final score is 35.

 # Solution to the problem
+1. Checking the edge case of repeated one string for each available characters R,M,I,T. This will also inform us which characters actual make up the code and it frequency
+2. Use this to create our first guess by randomly spread our letter.
+Since our guess will contain all correct characters we just need to find out the correct position.
+3. Use guess() method to check for our current number of match.